 Google Campus Photographs

-The Bay View site, as part of the Google Mountain View campus, houses a state-of-the-art office space designed to seat 4350 Googlers in 2 large single volume spaces that rethink the future of workplace design.
-With an emphasis on human-centered design for optimizing technology, Bay View will feature open-plan offices consolidated on a single raised open floor plate, with all the associated support spaces tucked under this level and accessed through a series of place-making courtyards.
+The Bay View site, part of the Google Mountain View campus, houses a state-of-the-art office space designed to seat 4350 Googlers across 2 large, single-volume spaces that rethink the future of workplace design.
+With an emphasis on human-centered design to optimize technology, Bay View features open-plan offices consolidated on a single raised open floor plate, with all associated support spaces tucked beneath this level and accessed through a series of place-making courtyards

-The design of Bay View features a large canopy that regulates light, climate, air quality, and sound and encloses flexible building segments that can accommodate the change in office use over time.
-Both inside and outside of the enclosure, we plan to restore the natural habitat of the site.
+The design of Bay View features a large canopy that regulates light, climate, air quality, and sound, and encloses flexible building segments that can accommodate the change in office use over time.
+Both inside and outside the enclosure, we plan to restore the site’s natural habitat.
 A generous central plaza connects to the two offices’ “squomes” (square domes) and provides a shaded, sheltered, secure outdoor space for large-scale events, meetings, and dining.
-This external heart of the complex also provides access to a third structure which houses 1000 and 500 seat live production spaces and smaller break-out event spaces.
+This external heart of the complex also provides access to a third structure, which houses 1000 and 500-seat live production spaces and smaller break-out event spaces.

 Design Narrative

-The Charleston East site is uniquely positioned within North Bayshore, located at the junction between the key Gateway Boulevards and within the general character area but bordering the ‘Core Area.’
+The Charleston East site is uniquely positioned within North Bayshore, located at the junction between the key Gateway Boulevards and within the general character area, but bordering the ‘Core Area.’
 Our proposal reflects the value of this location and responds to the surrounding neighborhood.
-Nestled between an urban area to the south and the natural frontier to the north, the site embeds itself by extending those existing characters onto the site.
-Set in a larger landscape, the design creates new public and private spaces by adding man-made topographies that define paths and connect the site to what sits around it.
+Nestled between an urban area to the south and the natural frontier to the north, the site embeds itself by extending those existing characteristics onto the site.
+Set within a larger landscape, the design creates new public and private spaces by introducing artificial topography that defines paths and connects the site to its surroundings.

-The ground level consists of a collection of pavilions with a pedestrian path that weaves through the building.
+The ground level comprises a series of pavilions, with a pedestrian path weaving through the building.
 The pedestrian path through the building will typically be open to the public from dawn to dusk.
-Cales and shops dot the artery to create a bustling social and retail destination open to Googlers and the wider public.
-Smaller meandering paths between the pavilions provide quieter and more intimate spaces for collaboration and private conversation.
+Cafes and shops line the artery, creating a bustling social and retail destination open to Googlers and the wider public.
+Smaller, meandering paths between the pavilions create quieter, more intimate spaces for collaboration and private conversation.

 Set above these pavilions is a stepped office floor where Googlers can connect spatially and visually.
 However, office furniture and partitions on the upper level are highly flexible and reconfigurable.
-As a two-tier building, desk spaces are located above the noise and activity of meeting rooms and cafes, minimizing distraction and interruption for the workers above.
+In a two-tier building, desk spaces are located above the noise and activity of meeting rooms and cafes, minimizing distractions and interruptions for workers above.

-To provide environmental protection and daylight control across such ample space, a lightweight canopy is held up by a grid of delicate-looking tent poles.
-Natural light will seep through the clerestories between each catenary panel to illuminate the interiors.
-Vertical curtain walls on all four elevations will enable daylight to flood the workspace and provide employees with views outdoors.
+To provide environmental protection and daylight control across such a large space, a lightweight canopy is supported by a grid of delicate-looking tent poles.
+Natural light will seep through the clerestories between the catenary panels, illuminating the interiors.
+Vertical curtain walls on all four elevations will allow daylight to flood the workspace and provide employees with outdoor views.

 Google Campus Plans